noorbuchi/season-spring-2024/README.md

 # ⛳ Code Golf: Hole 6 - Back to BASIC(s) (er...JASIC(s)?)

-This one's a blast from the past: a re-implementation of the original BASIC programming language using a Java-based interpreter written by none other than our textbook's author, [Bob Nystrom](https://github.com/munificent/)!
+This one's a blast from the past: a re-implementation of the original BASIC programming language using a Java-based interpreter written by none other than the potentate of programming languages, [Bob Nystrom](https://github.com/munificent/)!
 And, this one is a classic introduction to programming test.
 Your goal is to print the following `10`x`10` grid of stars:
 ```
 **********